JonathanCarlsen/sentiment_sweden/scripts/README.md

 # Scripts

-No standalone scripts are required for the appendix-facing production pipeline.
+This README was written with AI

+These scripts are not necessary to reproduce the results of the thesis

 Historical inspection and comparison scripts have been moved to `archive/scripts/`.
 The final thesis outputs are produced through